smarkwal/tomcat-session-logout-listener/README.md

 Note that if your web application is deployed in a context path other than `/`, you must include the context path in the request URL.

+### Successful response

-The session logout endpoint will always return an HTTP response with status code 200 (OK), content type "text/plain", character set "UTF-8", and the text "OK" as body:
+The session logout endpoint will return an HTTP response with status code 200 (OK), content type "text/plain", character set "UTF-8", and the text "OK" as body:

 ```
 HTTP/1.1 200 OK